HuyaneMatsu/hata/docs/topics/forms.md

 # Introduction

 When it comes to interactions, slash commands and components are a great first step, but for longer inputs they are not intuitive enough.
-This is when multi-field forms / model interactions come into the picture.
+This is when multi-field forms / modal interactions come into the picture.

 ## Building Forms